 Making clean water a reality, one village at a time.
 With your support, we've transformed the lives of more than 50,000 people.
 An unprecedented 90% of your donation goes toward projects.

-2017 Three communities are on our WAITING LIST in Guatemala.
+2017 These communities are next on our WAITING LIST in Guatemala.
 Can you help?

-1) OUR LENTEN PROJECT: Mactzul II, near Chichicastenango– This rural village of 1,080 has been hoping for clean water for the past 10 years.
-Children here miss an average 3 days of school per year due to water-borne disease.
 Thanks to generous donations, this project can now begin...
 THANK YOU!
+Mactzul II, near Chichicastenango– This rural village of 1,080 has been hoping for clean water for the past 10 years.
+Children here miss an average 3 days of school per month due to water-borne diseases.

-COMPLETED- (Thank you!)
+COMPLETED February 2017- (Thank you!)
 Chijtinimit– a small village in the area of Chichicastenango, Guatemala.
-This project will benefit 504 people/85 families.
+Population 504 people/85 families.
 It was completed in February 2017.
 Watch a video here:https://youtu.be/AVXxa7-a4W4

 2015-2016 WATER PROJECTS

-La Puerta Chiboy Chiquito- 888 people/148 families In collaboration with Asociacion Unidos por la Vida, a gravity pipeline going to the village along with water tanks and a distribution facility were installed.
+La Puerta Chiboy Chiquito (Guatemala) - 888 people/148 families In collaboration with Asociacion Unidos por la Vida, a gravity pipeline going to the village along with water tanks and a distribution facility were installed.
 In addition, education and training was provided so the community can maintain the system.

-Xepol, Chichicastenango- 438 people/73 families A gravity flow pipeline was installed along with central storage tanks, followed by piping to individual homes.
+Xepol, Chichicastenango (Guatemala)- 438 people/73 families A gravity flow pipeline was installed along with central storage tanks, followed by piping to individual homes.
 This project was completed with support from Caritas Diocesan de el Quiche)- A

 Jacmel, Haiti- 370 people - In partnership with the Felician Sisters of Haiti, and the "Water with Blessings" program, a group of women were sponsored as "Water Women."
 They were trained to use water filter technology that will provide clean water for their families and neighbors.